palomo908/math/linear_algebra.md

 * If a subset has the following 3 properties than it is a subspace:
 1) the zero vector is in the subset so
 $$ \{0,0,0,0...0_n \} $$

+ $$ [1, -1, 0], V = [0, 1, -1], W = [0, 0, 1] $$

+#### Basis
+* Defines a "coordinate system"
+* If we take all combinations of we get the entire space R^3; the equation Ax→ = b→ has a solution for every b in R^3.
+Then we say that U→,V→, and W→ form a Basis!
+A basis for R^n is a collection of n independent vectors in R^n Equivalently, a basis is a collection of n vectors whose combinations cover the whole space.

+Or, a collection of vectors forms a basis whenever a matrix which has those vectors as its columns is invertible!

+####Nullspace
+* If I find the set/universe of vectors the satisfy Matrix A * Vector X = Vector 0’s, will it be a valid subspace?
+* The set of vectors of a matrix that satisfy the equation Vector(X)*Mat(A) = Vector(0)
+* If the the nullspace of a matrix consists of just {0} the must mean that all the columns in the matrix are linearly independent
+* NULLspace is the set of vectors that map a matrix transformation into ZERO

+#### Free Variable